jchung05/GScripts/README.md

-PKScripts
+GScripts
 =========

-Personal game play scripts
+Personal game play scripts for various games on computer